UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/system_access/index.md

 2. **Connect to the HPC VPN**

     [The HPC VPN](../vpn/) can be used with Cisco AnyConnect using `vpn.hpc.arizona.edu`.
-This is different from the standard university VPN and will allow you to connect directly to a compute node, bypassing the bastion and login nodes.
+This is different from the standard Arizona VPN and will allow you to connect directly to a compute node, bypassing the bastion and login nodes.

     !!! warning "Use the HPC VPN"